dotdoom/comicslate/README.md

 ## TODO

-* consider usefulness of `uodate-certificates.sh` vs `certbot -q renew` which is already in cron.d, and only needs Apache and vsftpd reload hooks put into `/etc/letsencrypt`.
+* consider usefulness of `update-certificates.sh` vs `certbot -q renew` which is already in cron.d, and only needs Apache and vsftpd reload hooks put into `/etc/letsencrypt`.
 Initial certificate fetch instructions can be put here.

-* fix cron backups, and make sure it emails on failures
+* consider using `VOLUME` for certificates and password